AlexandreSev/Structured_Data/README.md

 # Structured_Data

+## Presentation of unconstrained text recognition

+Text and letter recognition is a trending research topic.
+Applications of neural networks showed high accuracy.
+We develop a model for unconstrained recognition of words in natural images.
+It's an unconstrained recognition because there are no fixed lexicon and words have unknown length.

+To solve this unconstrained recognition problem we created a joint model thanks to a Conditional Random Field.
+This joint model is a combination of a character predictor model and a N-gram predictor model.
+Moreover we optimised this joint model by back-propagating the structured output loss.
+We observed better performances with the joint model than with the character sequence model alone.

-Implementation of DEEP STRUCTURED OUTPUT LEARNING  FOR UNCONSTRAINED TEXT RECOGNITION
+## Implementation of DEEP STRUCTURED OUTPUT LEARNING  FOR UNCONSTRAINED TEXT RECOGNITION

 # Demo